hdShang/arxiv-daily/docs/cs-RO/2025-05-12/papers/250507634v3-neural-brain-a-neuroscience-inspired-framework-for-embodied-agents.md

 ---
 layout: default
-title: Neural Brain: A Neuroscience-inspired Framework for Embodied Agents
+title: "Neural Brain: A Neuroscience-inspired Framework for Embodied Agents"
 ---

 # Neural Brain: A Neuroscience-inspired Framework for Embodied Agents